From handshakes to Hugs: Leaders bury the hatchet

 In the annual event that brought together leaders from across the political divide, Raila Odinga also extended a handshake to NASA’s co principal Musyoka and DP Ruto, adding that no Kenyan should die because of an election.

-The handshakes moved to hugs as the leaders called for peace and took a tough stance against graft.
+The handshakes moved to bear-hugs as the leaders called for peace and took a tough stance against graft.

 “We will fight corruption together and we are committed and hope MOU will be implemented.
 I tender my apology to my brother (Kalonzo),” Raila said.

-Kalonzo Musyoka on the other hand said he hoped that the hugs will be replicated in every village in the country as Kenyans are still hurting after the long electioneering period in the country.
-That saw many lose their lives.
+Kalonzo Musyoka on the other hand said he hoped that the hugs will be replicated in every village in the country as Kenyans were still hurting after the long electioneering period in the country that saw many lose their lives.

 “When it comes to being angry because of political outcomes, I think I was the number one culprit.
 One of the lessons I have learnt is to never be angry at your political competitor- it does not help,” Kalonzo said.